The more buttons the device has, the more complex the input can be.

 13. Has touch strips

-Touch strips allow users to control and modulate audio signal / sound with finger’s touch and pressure.
+Touch strips allow users to control and modulate audio signals/sounds through touch, using different pressure sensitivities.

 9% have it